-If you wish to grow hollyhocks, they are a long-blooming perennial and grow up to 6-feet high.
-Plant in early spring or in the fall.
+Old-fashioned hollyhocks are a long-blooming flower and grow up to 6-feet high.
+Plant in the early spring or in the fall.
 Select a sunny location sheltered from the wind.
 Hollyhocks tolerate almost any well-drained soil as long as they get plenty of sun.

 Traditionally, hollyhocks are grown up against a building or fence.
 Or, cover that old shed with an orange trumpet vine!
 They do attract bees as pollinators, so we’d avoid placing too near the door of your house.

 Tall spires of hollyhocks are breathtaking as cut flowers, and in a mixed bouquet, it’s easy to remove any scarred or damaged leaves.
 Arrange them with bellflowers, phlox, baby’s-breath, and roses for a cottage-garden-in-a-vase.

 Plant hollyhocks in groups of 8 to 12, setting them about two feet apart.
 They will grow into a stunning solid mass, making a dramatic vertical statement on a grand scale.
 Many gardeners like the effect of single colors in a group.
 To orchestrate this, buy seeds of single colors and grow them apart.